City files legal action against downtown church over tent encampment

 Kelly said he thought the people at FUMC were well intentioned, but “could learn a lesson from your folks,” he told McCormick.

-Carrie Matter of the mission said in mid-May that they were still working with the city to schedule visits from the commissioners.
+Matter of the mission said in mid-May that they were still working with the city to schedule visits from the commissioners.

 During an April 5 commission meeting, Great Falls Police Chief Jeff Newton said that from Jan.
 1 to that date, they had responded 38 times to disturbances, liquor law violations, welfare checks, disorderlies, assaults and an arrest on a warrant.